linx-software/hubspot/README.md

 ## Description
 Automation of tasks on Hubspot such as creating forms, reading submissions of forms can be done with Linx and API requests.
 This sample demonstrate automation of tasks related with forms and submissions on Hubspot and pushing submissions to google sheets.
 Reading of forms might be useful for an integration with an external system that has its own form-building interface.
 Submissions can be easily read for deduplicate, update or create contacts or integration with other third-part apps like Salesforce.

+The sample also contains some generically designed functions that connect and make requests to the Salesforce API.
+You can copy and use these functions in your own Linx Solution to integrate with other 3rd-party systems that can be accessible via API.

 #### Features:
 * Create forms.
 * Retrieve all forms details.